briannebyer/FavouritePlaces/FavouritePlaces/Documentation/ReadMe.md

 In Entity Place, added attribute placeZoom, so that zoom can be updated and used across the app using CoreData.
 Made sure that when in Editmode of LocationView, when user has access to the zoom slider, if zoom slider is changed (mZoom), placeZoom is equal to mZoom.
 Added mZoom to onAppear, so that is changed when LocationView appears, and any changes are saved when LocationView disappears.

 28/05/23
 The major requirement in Milestone 3 is for each place to have their own sunset and sunrise times (shown in DetailView).
-To do so, first need to recognize each places timezone, and will use Swaggers Time API.
+To do so, first need to recognize each places timezone, and will use Swaggers Time API - https://timeapi.io/swagger/index.html.
 In DataModel, added var timeZone to class MapLocation, to handle timezone of each place.
 In ViewModel, added extension of Place (CoreData), to handle the timeZone var to be a string or another data type and handle the display view.
 Now need to fetch the timezone using the chosen API, created a func and struct for timezone, the struct stores the decode values.